 Each month, the team sets sail in a boat loaded with medicines and conducts mobile clinics across at least 11 villages.
 Together with regular outreach work, the team reaches up to 800 patients a month.

 Safari Doctors’ mission is to provide innovative, community-driven healthcare solutions that promote well-being for marginalized communities in Lamu County.

 As parts of its holistic approach to community health and well-being, Safari Doctors also cares for hundreds of animals during its outreach work.
 The Safari Vet program offers: vaccinations, parasite treatment and prevention, diagnosis and treatment of diseases and emergency care.
 Our vet also carries out community education sessions on One Health and welfare.

 The Safari Doctors team wonThe United Nations Person of the Year 2017for “outstanding efforts and commendable work providing medical care to marginalized communities in the far reaching areas of Lamu.”

 Safari Doctors reaches up to 20 remote villages by sea and road.
 “The same thing that makes Lamu beautiful, isolated and pristine, is the same thing that presents the challenges for access to healthcare.”
 Umra Omar, Founder of Safari Doctors

-Safari Doctors also operates a youth Health Ambassadors program, engaging young men and women who receive basic health education and training, to facilitate our work, empower themselves and their communities.
-The program targets underserved youths in Lamu County, who are trained to become leaders in their communities and help foster well-being across the villages that Safari Doctors serves.
+Safari Doctors also operates a youth Health Ambassadors program, engaging young men and women who receive basic health education and training, to facilitate our work and become agents of positive change in their communities.